asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ## Introduction

 In a previous tutorial, you learnt how to manage schemas with schema registry.
-In this tutorial, you will learn how bindings with Kafka works.
-You will learn how to define Kafka message key content and extend your AsyncAPI document with protocol-specific information.
+In this tutorial, you will learn how bindings with Kafka works by defining Kafka message key content and extending your AsyncAPI document with protocol-specific information.

 ## Background Context